-Freedom to Speak Up (Whistleblowing)
+Freedom to Speak Up (FTSU)

-During 2022-23 the NHSBSA continued to embed and improve a 'Freedom to Speak Up' approach across the organisation.
-This includes a FTSU Policy, a FTSU Strategy and Improvement Plan, a FSTU Guardian role, training and awareness plans and formalised Executive (Mark Dibble) and Non-executive (Karen Seth) lead roles.
-FTSU Champions were also introduced during 2021-22, made up of colleagues from a diverse range of backgrounds, locations, and services, and this has continued to encourage colleagues to speak up during 2022-23.
+During 2023-24 the NHSBSA continued to embed a 'Freedom to Speak Up' approach across the organisation.
+This includes a FTSU Policy aligned to the updated NHS England National Policy, a FTSU Strategy and Improvement Plan, a FSTU Guardian role, training and awareness plans and formalised Executive (Mark Dibble) and Non-executive lead roles (Karen Seth until 14 September 2023, and Mel Tomlin thereafter).

+FTSU Champions are also in place across the business, made up of colleagues from a diverse range of backgrounds, locations and services.
+This has further improved understanding and take-up of FTSU across the business.
 Oversight of the agenda was provided by a FTSU Network, and regular reports were provided to the Board aligned to National Guardian's Office guidance.

-During 2022-23 eleven cases were raised and addressed via the FTSU Guardian.
-Feedback received from colleagues raising issues was positive in relation to the action taken and support received.
-Volumes and themes of cases will continue to be monitored as further communication campaigns and other initiatives are rolled out during 2023-24.
+During 2023-24 twenty-three cases were raised and addressed via the FTSU Guardian.
+Overall, feedback received from colleagues raising issues was positive in relation to the action taken and support received.
+Volumes and themes of cases will continue to be monitored as further communication campaigns and other initiatives are rolled out.